 - Not the most durable

 The Black Diamond Distance Spikes are aggressive trail-running traction devices made to tackle the most challenging winter terrain.
-The 8mm spikes provide significantly more traction than most trail-running cleats while still remaining versatile enough for dry trail surfaces like dirt and gravel.
+The 8-millimeter spikes provide significantly more traction than most trail-running cleats while remaining versatile enough for dry trail surfaces such as dirt and gravel.
 They seamlessly transition across varied terrain, so you can keep up your pace without having to constantly take the spikes on and off.

 The spikes do, however, come on and off quite easily when desired.
 The thumb loop on the heel allows for quick adjustments, and the front and back are easily identifiable.

-The soft shell toe cap is the standout feature on the Distance Spikes, providing a secure and comfortable fit as well as maximum weight savings.
+The soft shell toe cap is the standout feature of the Distance Spikes, providing a secure, comfortable fit and maximum weight savings.
 The spikes stayed snug against the bottom of our trail runners even after several miles on trail.
 They are low-profile enough to avoid unwanted snagging but big enough to provide ample traction.

-In addition to its comfortable fit, the mesh toe cap cuts down on weight.
-At just 57.5 grams per foot, the Distance Spikes are the lightest on our list.
-They also come with a handy stuff sack that takes up a minimal amount of valuable pack space.
+In addition to their comfortable fit, the mesh toe caps reduce weight.
+At just 57.5 grams (2 ounces) per foot, the Distance Spikes are the lightest on our list.
+They also come with a handy stuff sack that takes up minimal valuable pack space.

-Although the performance of the Distance Spikes never fails to impress, the durability leaves a bit to be desired considering its premium price point.
+Although the performance of the Distance Spikes never fails to impress, their durability leaves a bit to be desired, given their premium price point.
 Budget shoppers or bushwackers venturing off of blazed trails might want to look into other alternatives.

 Kahtoola EXOspikes